I already have so many appointments, why should I take on one more?

 We completely understand that you may be feeling overwhelmed and over scheduled.
 As counter-intuitive as it may sound, seeing a therapist on a routine basis can help you feel less overwhelmed.
 We can help you learn ways to decrease your stress, better manage your energy and seek out support so that you have more time for yourself, and the time that you do have will be of a higher quality.

 So much of your web site is about medical issues, do you see people who are not sick?

-We do have a great deal of expertise working in the medical arena, but also are trained as generalists and have experience with general depression, anxiety, relationship issues, trauma, etc. Let’s talk some more to see if we will be a good match.
+We do have a great deal of expertise working in the medical arena, but also are trained as generalists and have experience with anxiety, relationship issues, work stress, etc. Let’s talk some more to see if we will be a good match.

 How can therapy help me?